koral--/android-gradle-localization-plugin/README.md

 #### XLS(X) format:
-* `sheetName` - default=`<name of the first sheet>`, name of the sheet to be processed, only one can be specified, ignored if `multiSheets` is set to true
+* `sheetName` - default=`<name of the first sheet>`, name of the sheet to be processed, only one can be specified, ignored if `useAllSheets` is set to true
 * `useAllSheets` - default=`false`, if set to true all sheets are processed and `sheetName` is ignored

 #### Advanced options: